HenryGJackson/PythonUnitTestFramework/README.md

    - TestModule1
      - TestFile2

-Tests that are included within the above structure will be automatically detected by the framework and then the framework will execute a function within that file.
+Tests that are included within the above structure will be automatically detected by the framework.

 # Example Test